-Transactions Holding Company
+Transactions ons Holding Company

-ransactions during the year :
+Transactions during the year r:

 a.
 Royalty received 10,000

 (10,000)

 b.
-Rent paid 180
+Rent paid ¥1

-(180)
+(45)

+c.
+Rent received 33,480

+(33,210)

-Note: (Figures in bracket are for the year ended March 31, 2019)
+Note: (Figures in bracket are for the year ended March 31, 2022)

-- 3. The provision of Employees Provident Fund Act, Employees State Insurance Act, Payment of Bonus Act, Gratuity Act, 1972 etc. are not applicable to the Company as there are no employees in the Company during the year. - 4.
-The Company has not received any intimation from the suppliers regarding their status under the Micro, Small and Medium Enterprises Development Act, 2006 and hence disclosures, if any, relating to amounts unpaid at the yearend together with interest paid/payable as required under the said Act have not been given. - The Company is a Small and Medium Sized Company (SMC) as specified under Section 133 of the Companies Act, 2013 read with Rule 7 of the Companies (Accounts) Rules, 2014.
+- The provision of Employees Provident Fund Act, Employees State Insurance Act, Payment of Bonus Act, Gratuity Act, 1972 etc. are not applicable to the Company as there are no employees in the Company during the year. - 4.
+The Company has not received any intimation from the suppliers regarding their status under the Micro, Small and Medium Enterprises Development Act, 2006 and hence disclosures, if any, relating to amounts unpaid at the yearend together with interest paid/payable as required under the said Act have not been given. - 5.
+The Company is a Small and Medium Sized Company (SMC) as specified under Section 133 of the Companies Act, 2013 read with Rule 7 of the Companies (Accounts) Rules, 2014, as amended.
 Accordingly, the Company has complied with the Indian Accounting Standards as applicable to a Small and Medium Sized Company.